 Students are welcome to identify other environmental, agricultural, human, etc. issues and select a specific plant to develop their work.
 Once the plant and problem are identified, each group needs to send this information to the instructor/TA two weeks after the first day of class.
-A google doc was created (https://drive.google.com/drive/u/1/folders/1F8IN7ceVIXKJr4mzT3_Zu7IXy1Vm9Gtb), and each group is encouraged to take a look at the doc before choosing their plant and problem, to prevent topic overlap from happening, by January 25th.
+A google doc was created (https://drive.google.com/drive/u/1/folders/1F8IN7ceVIXKJr4mzT3_Zu7IXy1Vm9Gtb), and each group is encouraged to take a look at the doc before choosing their plant and problem, to prevent topic overlap from happening.

-Each group will have 8 to 12 minutes to present about their topic on March 28th.
-In addition to the presentation, a written report (min 500 words; max 900 words using Times New Roman size 12 and 1" margins) should be submitted via Canvas by March 24th.
+Each group will have 8 to 12 minutes to present about their topic.
+In addition to the presentation, a written report (min 500 words; max 900 words using Times New Roman size 12 and 1" margins) should be submitted via Canvas.
 The following subtopics should be part of the written report and presentations: